 - Shake well

-We found that a clean microfiber towel works best because it not only wipes away any smudges and dust, but it also doesn’t leave any cotton residue behind… like a paper towel or other rags could.
+We found that a clean microfiber towel works best because it not only wipes away any smudges and dust but also doesn’t leave any cotton residue behind… like a paper towel or other rags could.

-We also found that this method + solution cleans smudges off more than just our dark cabinets!
+We also found that this method and gentle cleaner get smudges off more than just our dark cabinets!
 I use this same method now when I see smudges or fingerprints on door frames, doors, or even our dining room table.
 It really is the best way to keep lots of surfaces around your home looking good.

-So there you have it, hopefully, a simple solution for anyone else who struggles to keep their dark cabinets smudge, fingerprint, and dust-free!
+So there you have it, hopefully, a simple solution for anyone else who struggles to clean dark kitchen cabinets.
 Happy cleaning!

 I’m Casey Finn, the voice behind The DIY Playbook.
 I’m married to Finn & mom to Rory and Ellis.
 Together we’re creating our dream home in Chicago, one DIY project at a time.